 Be sure to check out Dave Etchells' in-depth video features rundown for all the details!

-With all that horsepower in such a small body, Panasonic has done some serious design work and created a heat-dispersing design that allows for unlimited continuous video recording, even in 4K.
+With all that horsepower in such a small body, Panasonic did some serious engineering work and created a heat-dispersing design that allows for unlimited continuous video recording, even in 4K.
 Yes, that also means that the strange dual-model setup of the GH3, with one version for NTSC countries and another for PAL, differing only by how long you could continuously record video, is no more.
 The GH4 is a single model, with user-selectable NTSC or PAL recording frame rates.

-For the professional shooter, Panasonic has really gone all-out to make the GH4 a serious option for high-end video productions.
-Apart from the high-resolution and high-bitrate video, the GH4 has full 1080p HD clean HDMI out with 4:2:2 10bit (or 8bit) output, giving you not only the ability to use an external HD monitor while recording video but also use HD capture recorders like the ATOMOS Ninja.
-The GH4 is, furthermore, able to output full 4:2:2 10bit 4K video via HDMI for use in 4K recorders or monitors.
+For the professional shooter, Panasonic really goes all-out to make the GH4 a serious option for high-end video productions.
+Apart from the high-resolution and high-bitrate video, the GH4 has full 1080p HD clean HDMI out with 4:2:2 10-bit (or 8-bit) output, giving you not only the ability to use an external HD monitor while recording video but also use HD capture recorders like the ATOMOS Ninja and Blackmagic HyperDesk Studio.
+The GH4 is, furthermore, able to output full 4:2:2 10-bit 4K video via HDMI for use with 4K recorders or monitors.

 The all new Panasonic GH4 provides not only 4K high-res video and very high bitrates for stunning image quality, but also a number of improvements for still photographers all at a relatively affordable price point; one that's far below other professional flagship stills cameras and pro 4K cinema cameras alike.
 The Panasonic GH4 body has been available since April 2014 for a list price of US$1,699.99.
 The DMW-YAGH interface unit is listed at US$1,999.99, and when purchased together, the body plus interface unit go for about US$3,300.

 With super fast AF and burst shooting, improved dynamic range and high ISO performance as well as super high-resolution 4K and HD video, all packaged inside a rugged weather-resistant magnesium body with a durable 200K-rated shutter life, Panasonic is clearly taking aim at the Olympus E-M1 as the perfect professional field camera that's not only a very well-rounded stills shooter, but also perfectly at home as a professional video camera, thus making it, as Panasonic puts it, "the ultimate photo/video hybrid interchangeable lens camera."

-Walkaround.
-The design of the Panasonic GH4 is strikingly similar to the GH3, so much so, that if there wasn't a "GH4" logo stamped on the front you probably couldn't tell the two apart.
-(As you can see, our sample was not cosmetically final and had no model name.)
+The design of the Panasonic GH4 is strikingly similar to the GH3, so much so, that if there wasn't a "GH4" logo stamped on the front you probably would have trouble telling the two apart unless you knew what subtle changes to look for.

-By the numbers, the GH4 is nearly identical to the GH3, measuring in at 132.9 x 93.4 x 83.9mm (5.23 x 3.68 x 3.30 in.) and weighing just a bit more than its predecessor at 560g with SD card and battery.
+By the numbers, the GH4 is nearly identical to the GH3 (just 1.9mm deeper), measuring in at 132.9 x 93.4 x 83.9mm (5.23 x 3.68 x 3.30 in.) and weighing just a bit more than its predecessor at 569g (versus 555g) with SD card and battery.
 The body construction itself is also nearly identical with rugged magnesium alloy body that's sealed to be splash- and dust-proof.